Sand Creek High School Academic Departments

 - How can we use our SMART goals and evidence of student learning to inform and improve our practice?

 - Support the mission and vision of the Sand Creek Zone through their professional practice.

-- Commit to developing successful global citizens through inquiry-based learning
+- Commit to developing successful and productive citizens through inquiry-based learning

 - Know their content at a college level and to update that knowledge regularly

 - Believe and demonstrate that all students can learn to high standards

 - Effectively instruct, develop, and model 21st Century Skills in all students

 - Facilitate student learning and results

 - Use appropriate data to deliver high-quality instruction